Ceramista > Resources > Spanish Tiles > How To Clean Tile Floors: A Step-by-Step Guide

 • For hard water stains, use a mixture of white vinegar and water or lemon juice.

-• For set-in stains, make a baking soda and hydrogen peroxide paste, apply, and leave for 15 minutes.
+• For set-in stains, make a paste of baking soda and hydrogen peroxide, apply, and leave for 15 minutes.
 Then, scrub with a soft brush or sponge.

-• To prevent stains on your beautiful tile floors, use an anti-stain protector — it’ll create a protective layer so that liquids, oils, and grime don’t seep into the tiles, making cleaning easier and reducing the risk of stains.
+• To prevent stains on your beautiful tile floors, use an anti-stain protector.
+It’ll create a protective layer so that liquids, oils, and grime don’t seep into the tiles.
+It will also make cleaning easier and reduce the risk of stains.

 How to Clean Grout Lines